leylabmpi/DeepMAsED/README.md

 The tool is divided into two main parts:

 * **DeepMAsED-SM**
-  * a snakemake pipeline for:
+  * A snakemake pipeline for:
     * generating DeepMAsED train/test datasets from reference genomes
     * creating feature tables from "real" assemblies (fasta + bam files)
 * **DeepMAsED-DL**
-  * deep learning for misassembly detection
+  * A python package for misassembly detection via deep learning

 # Setup